Everyone’s An Expert On Ankle Sprains

-Ankle sprains are an injury occurring commonly across many sporting codes, especially common in soccer and other football codes as well as any jumping and landing sports such as basketball, netball and volleyball… Sports that involving running, jumping and changing direction often have a high incidence of ankle sprain type injuries including high ankle sprain and the frequency of these injuries occurring is often increased when the playing surface is either uneven or slippery.
+Ankle sprains are a common injury occurring across many sporting codes.
+Spraining your ankle is especially common in soccer as well as other footballing codes as well as any jumping and landing sports such as basketball, netball and volleyball… Sports that involving running, jumping and changing direction often have a high incidence of all types of ankle sprain injuries including the high ankle sprain.
+The frequency of ankle injuries are often increased when playing surfaces are uneven, or slippery.

-Ankle sprains being such a common injury in sport often means that most athletes playing any of the above sports will either have suffered an ankle sprain themselves at some stage during their career, or at the very least are likely to know someone who has.
-This frequently means anytime someone suffers a sprained ankle there are any number of “experts” willing to offer their two cents worth advice.
-Often much of this advice is good, however often there is some that is not so good.
-The important thing to remember is that no two ankle sprains are the same, the ankle is considerably more complex than the layperson may think and taking advice from someone simply because they have had a few sprains in the past most likely will not end in you getting the right information regarding the best management of your particular injury it is always a good idea to have your ankle assessed by a medical professional such as a physiotherapist.
+Ankle sprains being such a common injury in sport often means that most athletes playing any of the aforementioned sporting codes will either have suffered an ankle sprain themselves at some stage during their career, or at the very least are likely to know someone who has.
+This frequently means anytime someone suffers a sprained ankle there are any number of so called “experts” on hand willing to offer their two cents worth advice.
+Often much of this advice is good, however often there is some that is not so good… The important thing to remember here is that no two ankle sprains are the same.
+The ankle is considerably more complex than any layperson may realise, so taking advice from someone simply because they have had a few sprains themselves in the past and seen physios for treatment may well end up with you getting the wrong information.
+With regard to receiving the best management with your particular injury it is always a good idea to have your ankle assessed by a medical professional such as a physiotherapist.

-A very simple way to separate ankle sprains is into high and low ankle sprains.
-These high and low ankle sprains are typically injured via different mechanisms.
+A simple way to separate ankle sprains is to group them into low and high ankle sprains.
+These two groups of sprains are typically injured via different mechanisms.
 They result in different tissue being damaged and obviously as a result the injuries will require different management when undergoing rehabilitation.

-Seldom is an ankle sprain “just an ankle sprain,” differentiating between high and low ankle sprains is only part of the problem.
-Gathering enough information from the patient regarding their history and mechanism of injury and using this with further information gained from your physical examination to decide what ligament, bone, tendon has been injured and to what severity.
-Knowing what injury and the graded severity you are dealing with enables the appropriate treatment path is the challenge for any practitioner assessing an ankle injury and at times this can be a challenge for trained and experienced sports physiotherapists so what chance does your fellow “expert” teammate stand in getting the diagnosis right.
+Seldom is an ankle sprain “just” an ankle sprain and differentiating between a low and a high ankle sprain is only part of the problem.
+Gathering enough information from the patient regarding the relevant history and mechanism of injury, then using this history combined with further information gained from any physical examination helps decide what tissue (be it, ligament, bone, tendon…) was injured and to what severity.
+Knowing what injury and the graded severity you are dealing with enables the appropriate treatment paths to be taken.
+This is the challenge for any practitioner assessing an ankle injury and at times this can be a challenge for trained and experienced sports physiotherapists, so what chance does your fellow teammate despite their good intentions stand in getting the diagnosis and advice right.

 Disclaimer: This information is provided as an educational service and is not intended to serve as a substitute for personalized medical advice.
 Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned in this post.
-Anyone seeking specific advice or assistance regarding high ankle sprain management should consult his or her orthopaedic surgeon, general practitioner, sports medicine specialist or physiotherapist.
+Anyone seeking specific advice, or assistance regarding a “high ankle sprain” should consult his, or her physiotherapist, orthopaedic surgeon, general practitioner, sports medicine specialist, or otherwise appropriately skilled medical practitioner.